 Over the years, I had the privilege of responding to hundreds of calls with gutters overflowing for all sorts of reasons.
-Most were rectified by simply performing typical regular maintenance and gutter cleaning, but often we would also find that the downspout (AKA leader pipe) was clogged.
+Most were rectified by simply performing typical regular maintenance and gutter cleaning, but often we would also find that the downspout (AKA leader pipe) was clogged forcing the customer to investigate the purchase of gutter guards.
 It was a fairly common occurrence that we would clear that clogged downspout only to find that in the future it would have a propensity to continue to clog repetitively unless we determined the cause and made alterations to repair that cause.
 I found three very common reasons for repetitively clogged downspouts.

 Insufficient Pipe Slope: In order to accommodate many different custom applications, downspout elbows are typically available for purchase with 3 or 4 different angle degrees; in both front-bend and side-bend styles.
 Some elbows have angle bends that are very close to 90 degrees.
 If a 90 degree elbow were attached to a vertical pipe, the result at the end of the elbow is a pipe joint that is very close to being “dead level” or “horizontal”.
 When a downspout is assembled and installed with any portion of the pipe being very close to “dead level”, the flowing water becomes very slow at that portion of the pipe and becomes susceptible to a build-up of debris.
 Due to gravity, a pipe with greater slope has faster moving water that tends to move the small debris through the pipe and conversely less slope tends to allow a build-up of debris and eventually a clog.
 Once a partial clog is created, the water continues to filter through that clog continuing to gradually deposit added debris causing the clog to continue to densify and worsen over time.
 The expert problem solver that arrives to clear this type of clog, might also serve the customer well by eliminating the elbows that created the “level” area and replace them with alternate angled elbows that create and preserve as much positive pipe slope as possible.

 There are many reasons why downspouts clog and sometimes it is a simple anomaly.
+With properly installed downspouts, the need for leafguards is decreased.
 Often, a contractor will clear the clog and then run the water hose concluding that since the water is flowing out, the problem has been solved; however this is not necessarily true and the positive flow of water from the hose might lull the homeowner into a false sense of security.
 The volume of flow from a garden hose does prove that the pipe is no longer completely clogged, but it does not prove that the pipe is allowing maximum water flow.
 If your downspout clogs once, it is important to clear the clog but if it clogs repetitively, it should be dis-assembled to determine the reason for the clog and the root cause of the problem should be eliminated so that it will not happen again.